ragnar76/afros/README.md

 * ST-Zip, LZHShell - necessary tools for unpacking Atari archives

 All the software is as preconfigured as possible.
 Lots of time went into testing and finetuning the package.
 Hope you'll enjoy it!

-### 2019/06/30  (Summer in the City)
-- updated emutos to 0.9.11
-- updated TeraDesk to 4.0.7
-- updated MiNT to 1.19
-- moved pre-installed binaries to a new folder called tools to clean up messy c:\
-- Q.E.D, Kronos, Zview and Aniplayer updated
-- Added
- * Photline, COPS, Setflg and Puzzle97
- * Some cpx file from the Falcon Language Disk
- * AHCC and ORCS as development platform
- * Bootconf from Uwe Seimet to edit NVRAM settings
- * Netsurf as second Webbrowser
- * Atari IRC
- * some unix sys-root tools from freemint
-- changed BootColorDepth
-- changed mint.cnf and xaaes.cnf to match moved tools
-- recreated desktop links
-- added some more symbolic links to get a more proper lsb like filesystem
-- modified links in taskbar
-- rearranged the taskbar with submenus
-- start merging README and install.txt into one README

 ### 2008/02/02:
 * new EmuTOS (fresh CVS build)